– a yoga pose that regulates your body weight

 With people suffering from diabetes, the pancreas produces either too little or no insulin at all.
 As the Plough ( Halasana) increases the activity in the pancreas, this yoga pose can be of great help, particularly to people with maturity-onset diabetes.

-At The Scandinavian Yoga and Meditation School (and especially at Haa Retreat Center in south Sweden where the intensive holiday courses take place), we have had some experience with diabetes, and as a result many people have benefited from yoga and meditation over the years.
+At The Scandinavian Yoga and Meditation School (and especially at Haa Retreat Center in south Sweden where the intensive retreats take place), we have had some experience with people with diabetes, and as a result, many have benefited from yoga and meditation over the years.

 Yoga brings your whole being into balance